 I'm standing alone on a barren stretch of earth.
 The sky is grey and the ground is a slightly different shade of grey and when I look at my arms and my legs, they too, are shades of grey.

 I scream and cry, tears slipping down my face, my agony filling the void.
+My heart breaks, and my neck screams.
 Peeta pulls out the syringe then drops it uselessly onto the ground.
 He steps back into the circle.
 He says nothing and never breaks eye contact with me.
 And, for the life of me, neither do I.

 It sears my cheek in a stripe of white hot pain.
-Again, my eyes water and tears our down my cheeks.
+Again, my eyes water and tears pour down my cheeks.
+Sobs wrack my body.
+Prim, oh, dear innocent Prim.
+What have you done?
 As if a director had given a cue, hundreds of small red, orange, yellow flickering lights soar towards me, arching in the air before all making contact with my skin at the same time.
 Millions of burning pinpricks spark across my nervous system.
 I scream, my throat going dry.
 I try to launch myself away, but—

 I wake with a start, falling off the couch and onto the floor face first.
 Hard.
 I roll over with a groan and rub my face with the back of my hand.
 I'm covered in cooling sweat and tear tracks mark my face like latitude lines on a map.
 I stretch my arms above my head, popping my back in multiple places.
 I rub the crust out of my eyes and try my best to wipe the tear tracks off my face.
 With a sigh, I get up to look out the window; Sae should be here any minute.
 I decide to clean up the living room.
 Folding the blanket and setting it on the end of the couch, I finish in record time.